← All Articles

 Preparing for the Future of Event Speaking

-Event planners should develop comprehensive strategies that incorporate both AI and human speakers strategically.
-Start by categorizing your annual events based on primary objectives:
+Event planners should develop strategies that incorporate both AI and human speakers based on each event's specific objectives.
+Start by categorizing your annual events:

 Build relationships with speakers who embrace technology integration without sacrificing authenticity.
-The most valuable keynote speakers in 2025 will combine authentic human connection with AI-enhanced presentations, offering audiences both emotional resonance and data-driven insights.
+The most valuable keynote speakers increasingly combine authentic human connection with AI-enhanced presentations, offering audiences both emotional resonance and data-driven insights.

 Making the Right Choice for Your Next Event

-AI will transform the speaking industry significantly over the next decade, but complete replacement misses the fundamental value proposition of live events.
+AI will transform the speaking industry significantly over the coming years, but complete replacement misses the fundamental value proposition of live events.
 Humans attend conferences for connection, inspiration, and shared experiences that transcend information transfer.

 For event planners, success requires matching technology appropriately to each event's purpose.
 Deploy AI where consistency, scale, and cost-efficiency matter most.
 Reserve budget for human speakers when authenticity, inspiration, and relationship building drive your event's core objectives.